Fitting Powder Diffraction data

 Exercise 5.8: Identify the Cause of the Unexplained Peaks#

 Analyze the residual peaks that remain after refining the LBCO phase and the peak-profile parameters.
-Based on their positions and characteristics, decide which potential cause best explains the misfit.
+Based on their positions and characteristics, decide:

 Exercise 5.9: Identify the impurity phase#